Stay At Home Mom Schedule

 I was able to see my kids first steps, my son lose his first tooth, my children playing and much more.

-I wouldn't not have been able to catch so many precious moments with my children if I was at work instead.
+I would not have been able to catch so many precious moments with my children if I was at work instead.
 I am there with them when they are healthy and sick.

 If they need to be picked up from school early, I am there.
 I was able to watch my sons field day today since I am at home.